ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 example, if an application indicates a preference for a specific path by specifying an interface, but also a preference for a protocol, a situation might occur in which the preferred protocol is not available on the preferred path.
-In such cases, implementations SHOULD prioritize Selection Properties that select paths over those that select protocols.
-Therefore, the transport system SHOULD race the path first, ignoring the protocol preference if a specific protocol does not work on the path.
+In such cases, applications can expect properties that determine path selection to be prioritized over properties that determine protocol selection.
+The transport system SHOULD determine the preferred path first, regardless of protocol preferences.
+This ordering is chosen to provide consistency across implementations, based on the fact that it is more common for the use of a given network path to determine cost to the user (i.e., an interface type preference might be based on a user's preference to avoid being charged more for a cellular data plan).

 Selection and Connection Properties, as well as defaults for Message Properties, can be added to a Preconnection to configure the selection process